glue-viz/glue/doc/spectrum.rst

 The profile fitting tool is designed to be easily extended, so that you can plug in your own model fitting code worrying about GUI code.
-We will walk through 3 examples of custom fitting plugins, to demonstrate the various features of the plugin system.
+We will walk through several examples of custom fitting plugins, to demonstrate the various features of the plugin system.